Alice de Janzé: Death

 In August 1941, after being diagnosed with uterine cancer, Alice de Janzé underwent a hysterectomy.
 On 23 September, she attempted suicide by taking an overdose of pentobarbital.
 When her friend Patricia Bowles discovered her, she had already marked every piece of furniture with the name of the friend who would inherit it.
 Bowles rescued Alice by calling a doctor to pump her stomach.

 A week later, on 30 September, two days after turning 42, Alice succeeded in ending her life.
-A servant found her dead on her bed from a self-inflicted gunshot wound, from the same weapon she had once used on Raymond and herself.
-Michael Kilian, who has written extensively about Alice de Janzé's life, believes that she chose suicide because she became depressed about her ageing appearance and loss of looks.
-It was not the first suicide in her family: her cousin, John Hellyer Silverthorne had also committed suicide by gunshot in his home in Chicago in 1933, at the age of 26.
+A servant found her dead on her bed from a self-inflicted gunshot wound from the same weapon she had once used on Raymond and herself.
+It was not the first suicide in her family: her cousin, John Hellyer Silverthorne, had also committed suicide by gunshot in his home in Chicago in 1933, at the age of 26.

 Alice left three suicide notes, one addressed to the police, one to her daughters and one to Dickie Pembroke.
-The content of the letters was never publicly disclosed, fuelling rumours that they containing revelations into the Errol murder.
+The content of the letters was never publicly disclosed, fuelling rumours that they contained revelations into the Errol murder.
 A government official, summoned to examine her possessions, was reportedly dumbfounded when he came across the letters.
 After a long, secret meeting among officials, it was decided that the content of her papers and letters would not be made public.
 What did become known is that she had requested that her friends hold a cocktail party on her grave.

 On 21 January 1942, following an inquest in Nairobi, her death was officially ruled a suicide; the finding was delayed due to the difficulty in obtaining evidence.
-The coroner also concluded there was no sign of insanity, but he further fuelled the conspiracy theories by stating that the content of Alice's letters were such as to merit their being destroyed, because they constituted damaging revelations of a social and political nature.
+The coroner also concluded there was no sign of insanity, but he further fueled the conspiracy theories by stating that the content of Alice's letters was such as to merit their being destroyed because they constituted damaging revelations of a social and political nature.